FREQUENTLY ASKED QUESTIONS

 - Share Operation Smile with friends, family and colleagues by hosting a fundraising and awareness event in your local community

 - Raise funds and awareness with a Workplace Giving Campaign

 Q. I am a medical volunteer with Operation Smile who has already volunteered for medical missions.
 It was a wonderful experience for me and I hope to do many more in the future.
 What are you doing to improve the medical volunteer experience including better communication for mission selection and timing?

 A. Operation Smile's Medical Volunteers Action Center (MVAC) gives volunteers a centralized place for credentialing, signing up for surgical missions, and for chronicling their mission experiences through the social-networking side of MVAC.
 We are very excited about this initiative as it is serving to improve the overall volunteer experience.
 Operation Smile is a constantly evolving organization so the needs of medical volunteers will evolve as well.
 We work daily to assist users and welcome any suggestions to improve the website.
-Please contact our credentialing department.
+Please email our Volunteer Team at email@example.com

 Q. How can I get involved if I live outside of Canada?

 A. You can help change a child's life by sharing your time, talent and resources no matter where you live.
 We need your help by volunteering with your closest Operation Smile Foundation to advocate for our cause, assist your local Foundation and raise funds — so that more children can receive free, life-changing surgery from our Operation Smile medical volunteers.
 These needs are determined and positions are filled through the Foundation in each country.
 A full list of Operation Smile Foundations is available on our website.
 Please contact the Foundation nearest you.
 If you are in Canada, please contact our Team at firstname.lastname@example.org.

 Q. I am still in school.
 I would love to get involved with Operation Smile.
 Please tell me how I can help?